132nd-vWing/OPEH-Brief/README.md

 ## AIRFIELD INFORMATION

-CJTF assets can stage at RAMAT DAVID and ROSH-PINA
+Land based CJTF assets can stage at RAMAT DAVID and ROSH-PINA airfields Carrier based assets will stage from the

 ## ADMIN